dwillcox/bbn-numu/README.md

 >"bigbang_cyburt_numu" contains the code and results for inclusion of a neutrino magnetic moment.

+>"bigbang_cyburt_tdec" contains the code and results for computing all abundances vs. neutrino decoupling temperature.
+(In progress).

 >"testtnudec" contains a standalone computation of the neutrino decoupling temperature vs. magnetic moment and is useful for debugging.